doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 -----------------------------------

 In some cases you may need to access some services to load the fixtures.
-Symfony2 makes it really easy: the container will be injected in all fixture classes implementing :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`.
+Symfony makes it really easy: the container will be injected in all fixture classes implementing :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`.

 Let's rewrite the first fixture to encode the password before it's stored